 Set up alerts and generate reports

-Applications Manager's Kubernetes performance monitoring software brings you alerting capabilities for system-level metrics so you can troubleshoot issues on the most important parts of your cluster quickly.
+Applications Manager's Kubernetes monitoring system brings you alerting capabilities for system-level metrics so you can troubleshoot issues on the most important parts of your cluster quickly.
 You can generate data-rich reports on all important performance attributes to analyze the historical trends and make informed decisions.

-Start monitoring your Kubernetes Infrastructure with Applications Manager’s full-fledged, 30-day free trial edition.
+Start Kubernetes performance monitoring with Applications Manager’s full-fledged, 30-day free trial edition.